Sete Pedras

-Sete Pedras (Portuguese for "seven stones") is a group of rocky islets in the Gulf of Guinea, part of São Tomé and Príncipe.
+Sete Pedras (Portuguese for "seven stones") is a group of rocky islets in the Gulf of Guinea, and one of the smallest islands of São Tomé and Príncipe.
 The islets lie about 2.5 nmi off the southeast coast of the island of São Tomé.
 The largest islet is 42 metres high.
 The islets were mentioned as "Seven Steen" (17th century Dutch for "seven stones") in the 1665 map by Johannes Vingboons.